bjarnig/PlotLib/README.md

 ![spectrum analyser on a logarithmic frequency axis](images/spectrum-live-log.png)

-`PltMeter` is not a replacement for `s.meter`, which is the fixed monitor for a whole server.
-This one points at a bus, has a settable dB scale and update rate, holds peaks separately from the peak line, exposes `peaks` / `rmss` / `clipping` to code, and can be driven from the language with `pushFrame`.
+`PltMeter` points at a bus, has a settable dB scale and update rate, holds peaks separately from the peak line, exposes `peaks` / `rmss` / `clipping` to code, and can be driven from the language with `pushFrame`.
 Both recover after cmd-period.
 See the help file for the full comparison.

 ## Themes